Noah670/Mario-Photos/README.md

 # Mario-Photos
-A desktop Java app that allows Mario to view his favourite Princesses from the Mushroom Kingdom [NSFW]
+A desktop Java app that allows Mario to login and view his favourite Mushroom Kingdom Princesses [NSFW]

 # Default login